-But, in general, laziness, lack of interest and motivation are usually the culprit.
-So in this post, I will share with you the 18 practical reasons to meditate for lazy people.
+But, in general, laziness, lack of interest, and motivation are usually the culprit.
+So in this post, I will share with you these 19 practical reasons to meditate for lazy people.
 I hope they can keep you motivated and help you establish persistence and consistency in your meditation practice.

 1. Meditation is easier than you think.